 The most important outcome is to establish “House of Change” temporary home facilities and services in the community so that everybody knows there is a caring place of refuge where you receive real help to change your circumstances, keep your family unit together, and get back on track.
-Only then nobody needs to endure that killer fear of homelessness.
+Only then does nobody needs to endure that killer fear of homelessness.

 Written by Tony Wiese